MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/ai-foundry/02-custom-document-intelligence.md

     > **Important**: Record the **Name** value and use it in Step 11.

-1. In Visual Studio Code, in the **Labfiles/02-custom-document-intelligence** folder, select **setup.cmd**.
+1. Run the command `code setup.sh` to open **setup.sh** in a code editor.
 You will use this script to run the Azure command line interface (CLI) commands required to create the other Azure resources you need.

-1. In the **setup.cmd** script, review the commands.
+1. In the **setup.sh** script, review the commands.
 The program will:
     - Create a storage account in your Azure resource group
     - Upload files from your local *sampleforms* folder to a container called *sampleforms* in the storage account
     - Print a Shared Access Signature URI

 1. Modify the **subscription_id**, **resource_group**, and **location** variable declarations with the appropriate values for the subscription, resource group, and location name where you deployed the Document Intelligence resource.
-Then **save** your changes.

     Leave the **expiry_date** variable as it is for the exercise.
 This variable is used when generating the Shared Access Signature (SAS) URI.
 In practice, you will want to set an appropriate expiry date for your SAS.
 You can learn more about SAS [here](https://docs.microsoft.com/azure/storage/common/storage-sas-overview#how-a-shared-access-signature-works).

+1. After you've replaced the placeholders, within the code editor, use the **CTRL+S** command or **Right-click > Save** to save your changes and then use the **CTRL+Q** command or **Right-click > Quit** to close the code editor while keeping the cloud shell command line open.

-1. In the terminal for the **Labfiles/02-custom-document-intelligence** folder, enter the following command to run the script:
+1. Enter the following commands to make the script executable and to run it:

     ```PowerShell
-    $currentdir=(Get-Item .).FullName
-    cd ..
-    ./setup.cmd
-    cd $currentdir
+    chmod +x ./setup.sh
+    ./setup.sh
     ```

 1. When the script completes, review the displayed output.